 - Late May to August: warm weather allows you to wander freely around all the beautiful streets, parks and gardens, and enjoy the street café and wine tavern culture.

 As I said at the beginning of this short overview, I’m biased.
-But this really is a beautiful city full of urban charm, with a rich and long history, plenty to see and do (even with kids), excellent services and amenities, and a selection of cakes that will crush your willpower.
+But this really is a beautiful city full of urban charm, with a rich and long history, plenty to see and do (even with kids), excellent services and amenities, and a selection of cakes that will do evil things to your willpower.